 Tours with the Maasai!

 At Simba Camp the challenge is not what to do - it's figuring out how to do it all.
-Walk with giraffes, go on Safari, learn to throw a spear, shoot some arrows, try your archery skills, discover your beading talent, play volleyball and soccer on a sandy river bed, hike Chyulu hills, watch the sunset, explore the galaxy at night, or you can just relax at the camp.
+Walk with giraffes, go on Safari, learn to throw a spear, shoot some arrows, try your archery skills, discover your bead making talent, play volleyball and soccer on a sandy river bed, hike Chyulu hills, watch the sunset, explore the galaxy at night, jump in the pool, or you can just relax at the camp.
 Your comfort is our top priority.

 Safari / Nature Walk with Maasai warriors

 Mornings typically begin with a bush walking safari lead by the

 Maasai warriors.
 This